mggg/mggg.github.io/_jobs/web-developer.md

 ---

 The MGGG Redistricting Lab develops and maintains [Districtr](http://districtr.org), an open-source web app for drawing districts and identifying communities.
-Districtr uses MapBox and its web API in its mapping modules.
+Districtr uses Mapbox and its web API in its mapping modules.
 Districtr has grown over the last three years from mostly in-house use to a current usage level of about 3000 new maps drawn by members of the public every week.